 Traveling to Djibouti soon and planning your trip?
 Here is the ultimate guide with everything you need to know about buying a prepaid sim card in Djibouti for tourists.
 Below you will find where you can buy a sim card, up to date prices and some other tips.

-As part of my journey to visit every country in the world I visited Djibouti.
+As part of my journey to visit every country in the world I visited Djibouti and it was country no. 113 for me.
 The first thing I do when arriving in a new country is buying a sim card.
 Don’t waste money on high roaming costs, a local sim card is the best way to stay connected.

 Because of my passion to provide valuable travel tips for world travelers I already wrote more than 150 local sim card guides for countries and airports around the world.
 Examples are: Ethiopia, Dubai, Lebanon, France, South Africa, Kenya and many more.

 Why buying a sim card in Djibouti